App version: 0.1.0

 Check Out Lantern's Student Loan Refinancing Options

-If you have good credit — or can apply with a cosigner who does — it could be worth refinancing your student loans for potentially better rates.
-Not only could refinancing ease your interest charges, but it also lets you restructure your debt with new terms and an adjusted monthly payment.
+If you have strong credit — or can apply with a cosigner who does — it could be worth investigating refinancing.
+Not only might refinancing ease your interest charges, but it also lets you restructure your debt with new terms and an adjusted monthly payment.
 At the same time, remember that refinancing federal loans means forfeiting access to federal repayment plans and other benefits.
 Make sure to read over the pros and cons of refinancing student loans before you apply.
-If you’re interested in moving forward or simply checking your rates with no commitment, Lantern by SoFi can help you find and compare student loan refinance options.
+If you’re interested in moving forward or simply checking your rates with no commitment, Lantern by SoFi can help you explore student loan refinance options.

 Frequently Asked Questions